 ART 610 Introduction to Intermedia Methods Seminar [2] Art and experimental media methods will be demonstrated.
 Graduates will pass safety training on available labs.
-Prerequisite: Full Time IMDA Graduate Student Repeatable for up to four credits.
+Prerequisite: Full Time IMDA Graduate Student.

 Required course for the M.F.A. degree.
 Counts as studio credit.